OLED images and animations

 To make non-looped animations, we need to concatenate the files together into a pbm file without the vertical stacking.

-We can use the same Imagemagick "convert" command as above, just without the "-append" option.
+We can use the same Imagemagick "magick" command as above, just without the "-append" option.

 convert -monochrome *.jpg font.pbm